Finding An Addiction Therapist Near Me

 Marriage counseling

-You might choose a 12-step program, cognitive behavioral therapy, motivational interviewing, REBT, contingency therapy, etc. There are several modes of therapy that can be used for addiction treatment with a therapist.
-You can explore therapy options online and read about them before going to your first session with a therapist to become familiar with what it will be like.
+You might choose a 12-step program, cognitive behavioral therapy, motivational interviewing, rational emotive behavioral therapy, contingency therapy, etc. There are several modes of therapy that can be used for addiction treatment.
+You can explore therapy options online before going to your first session with a therapist to become familiar with what your sessions might be like.

-Your treatment plan will be created to fit your individual needs and the type of therapy that you prefer.
-It will vary depending on if you are seeking inpatient or outpatient treatment, too.
-Typically, you will attend both individual counseling and see a psychiatrist on an individual basis as well.
-Many people find group therapy to be an essential part of their treatment plan, and if you choose to attend an inpatient treatment center, it will likely be included in your treatment plan.
-At some point during the treatment process, you might have family therapy or see a marriage mental health professional with your spouse.
-It is all highly dependent on your unique circumstances.
+Your treatment plan will likely be created to fit your individual needs.
+It may vary depending on if you are seeking inpatient or outpatient treatment, too.
+Some people attend individual counseling and see a psychiatrist on an individual basis as well.
+Many people find group therapy to be an essential part of their treatment plan, and if you choose to go to an inpatient treatment center, it will likely be included in your treatment plan.
+At some point during the treatment process, you might have family therapy or see a marriage therapist with your spouse or significant other.
+It typically depends on your unique circumstances.

-SMART means Specific, Measurable, Achievable, Relevant, and Time-Bound.
-SMART goals or the SMART model are meant to help you set and meet achievable goals for your mental health.
+SMART stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+The SMART model is meant to help you set and meet achievable goals for your mental health.

-The number of sessions covered by the mental health care plan that your insurance provides will differ depending on your insurance company and individual insurance plan.
-You can find mental health professionals through your insurance company that is covered by your policy by calling them or checking their directory online if applicable.
-They will be able to help you locate an alcohol and drug counselor with expertise in their field.
-Sometimes, insurance websites will even show ratings for different providers.
+The number of sessions covered by a mental health care plan that your insurance provides will likely depend on your insurance company and your specific individual insurance plan.
+You can find mental health professionals through your insurance company by calling them or checking their directory online, if applicable.
+Your insurance company may be able to help you locate an alcohol and drug counselor with expertise in their field.

-A mental health provider can be licensed mental health professionals, marriage and family therapists, addiction psychologist, psychiatrists, or other individuals who provide mental health services.
+Mental health providers can include licensed mental health professionals, marriage and family therapists, addiction psychologists, psychiatrists, or other individuals who provide mental health services.